GSA-TTS/identity-site/content/_partners/faq._en.md

         id: a-6
         title: How do we partner with Login.gov?
         content: >-
-            [Contact an account manager to get started](/partners/contact/){:class="external-link"}.
+            [Contact our Partnerships Team to get started](/partners/contact/){:class="external-link"}.
 We’ll work with you to understand and capture your needs and requirements at a high level.
 Together, we’ll decide whether Login.gov makes sense for your particular agency and use case.
 If we decide to move forward, the next step is to sign an [Interagency Agreement (IAA)](/partners/get-started/#interagency-agreement-iaa-process).
 This signals a mutual commitment which allows us to commit further resources to technical discovery and integration and migration planning.
 logistics_accordion:
     -
         id: b-1